project-chip/connectedhomeip/docs/silabs/thread/RASPI_IMG.md

 ### Step 4: Using the Matter Hub

-The chiptool, also referred to as the `mattertool`, is provided as a pre-built application inside the Raspberry Pi image.
+The chip-tool, also referred to as the `mattertool`, is provided as a pre-built application inside the Raspberry Pi image.

-Refer to the [ChipTool page](./CHIP_TOOL.md) for information on using the Matter Hub with `mattertool` commands.
+Refer to the [chip-tool page](./CHIP_TOOL.md) for information on using the Matter Hub with `mattertool` commands.

 ---